Quiz Marketing: How It Works and How It Helps to Get More Leads

 Step 2: Set Up the Start Page or Marquiz Pages

 Once you’re in the Marquiz editor, you can create, configure, and preview your quizzes.
-To sign up, you can register with your email or use quick sign-in option via Google.
+To sign up, you can register with your email or use the quick sign-in option via Google.

 You can start building your quiz from scratch or use a template from the gallery.
 If you want to speed up the process, you can also use an AI-powered template generator, which will create a structured quiz with relevant questions and an offer within a minute.